Information for Current Students

 There will be times where the Department has more undergraduate sections than available TAs; during those times, our students may be asked to take on heavier TA loads than average.
 There may also be occasions where discussion sections are early in the morning or in the early evening.
 We are very much aware that this sometimes presents challenges for graduate students, and we will always do our best to re-distribute the work in future quarters.

+Step 1: Choose faculty readers.
 The subfield chair and a second reader chosen by the subfield chair (normally the instructor of the course in which the research paper was written) will read the paper and determine whether it fulfills the paper requirement.
 Should the instructor of the course not be available, the student should work with the subfield chair to identify a second reader.

 Once you have completed your 9 quarters of residency and 18 units of coursework, you may apply for the MA.
 To be awarded the MA, you must have no incomplete grades on your transcript.